precice/aste/docs/README.md

 | eggholder  | A function with many local extrema.                          |
 | rosenbrock | A function having a global minimum in a narrow, parabolic valley. |

-All function provided have 3D and 2D variants (which should be applied depending on your mesh topology).
+All functions provided have 3D and 2D variants (which should be applied depending on your mesh topology).
 Example: calculate and store the Eggholder function on given mesh

 ```bash
 precice-aste-evaluate --mesh 3DMesh.vtk --function "eggholder3d" --data "EggHolder"